Fellowships

 (2) A one-time travel grant intended to support attendance and presentation at the Council’s International Conference of Europeanists;

-(3) An opportunity to publish an article on their research in Perspectives on Europe, the Council’s semi-annual journal in European Studies;
+(3) An opportunity to publish an article on their research in Perspectives on Europe, the Council’s semi-annual journal in European Studies, and in Anthropology News;

 (4) Access to a range of informational and cohort-building activities designed to promote professional networking and early career development among CES fellows, including seminars/webinars, special conference events, internships, etc.